indietyp/git-102/README.md

 ## Creating the book

 This book uses [mdBook](https://github.com/rust-lang/mdBook) to generate a static website from markdown files.
+To run any of these commands you need to have [Rust](https://www.rust-lang.org/) installed.

 You can install all required dependencies with the following command: